-Point Source Youth is run by a team of internationally recognized leaders, experts, and veterans in the fields of health policy advocacy, HIV/AIDS and homelessness prevention, and technology for social impact.
+Point Source Youth is run by a team of recognized leaders, experts, and veterans in the fields of health policy advocacy, HIV/AIDS and homelessness prevention, and communications for social impact.

 Point Source Youth Team